quicwg/base-drafts/draft-ietf-quic-transport.md

   unless the endpoint has sent a RESET_STREAM for that stream.
 Once an endpoint sends a RESET_STREAM frame, no further STREAM frames are needed.

-* The most recent set of acknowledgments are sent in ACK frames.
-An ACK frame SHOULD contain all unacknowledged acknowledgments, as described in
-  {{sending-ack-frames}}.
-Retransmitting an ACK frame can result in an inflated RTT measurement.
+* ACK frames are sent containing the most recent set of acknowledgements and Ack Delay, as described in {{sending-ack-frames}}.
+Retransmitting an old ACK frame with stale Ack Delay can cause the peer to generate an inflated RTT sample.

 * Cancellation of stream transmission, as carried in a RESET_STREAM frame, is sent until acknowledged or until all stream data is acknowledged by the peer